 The initial feedback for the Determinate Nix Installer has been uniformly positive, and we’re thrilled to finally release it to the community after months of hard work.
 We know that it needs to prove itself in a wide variety of situations and that it will need several rounds of feedback and bug fixes.
 We’re eager to undergo that process in conjunction with the Nix community.

-We take the core tenets of Nix very seriously.
+We take the core tenets of Nix seriously.
 True to our name, we want to make software systems as determinate as they can conceivably be.
 Making Nix installation robust, seamless, and trivially reversible is a major step in that direction.